Blanche Fury: Real-life inspiration

-In 1848, Isaac Jermy and his son, Isaac Jermy Jr were shot and killed on the porch and in the hallway, respectively, of their mansion, Stanfield Hall, Norwich, by James Blomfield Rush, a tenant farmer of theirs.
-Rush had been their tenant for nearly a decade, making statements that he had mortgaged and remortgaged his farm to raise money for improvements, yet had not improved the farm's output.
-The deadline to pay off the mortgages was approaching; otherwise foreclosure and eviction would follow, adversely affecting both his children and his pregnant mistress, Emily Sandford.
+In 1848, Isaac Jermy and his son, Isaac Jermy Jr. were shot and killed on the porch and in the hallway, respectively, of their mansion, Stanfield Hall, Norwich, by James Blomfield Rush.
+Rush had been their tenant farmer for nearly a decade, had made statements that he had mortgaged and remortgaged his farm to raise money for improvements, yet he had not improved the farm's output.
+The deadline to pay off the mortgages was approaching, otherwise foreclosure and eviction would follow, adversely affecting both his children and his pregnant mistress, Emily Sandford.

 The title to the Jermy estate came into question when relatives made claims to it.
 However, Isaac Jermy was the Recorder of Norwich, a prominent local man with legal connections, and it was therefore unlikely that he would lose the property.
 Rush's plan was to kill both Jermys and the younger Jermy's pregnant wife while disguised, and blame the massacre on the rival claimants to the estate.

 Rush planned that Emily Sandford would provide an alibi by stating that he was at the farm during the hour or so that the crime was committed.
-Rush wore a false wig and whiskers, but failed to disguise his body sufficiently; the butler, the wounded Mrs Jermy and the housemaid Elizabeth Chestney survived to identify him.
-Furthermore, Emily Sandford refused to support his alibi.
+Rush wore a false wig and whiskers, but failed to disguise his body sufficiently.
+The butler, the wounded Mrs Jermy and the housemaid Elizabeth Chestney survived to identify him; furthermore, Emily Sandford refused to support his alibi.
 Tried in 1849, Rush defended himself but was convicted and subsequently hanged.